NFL Sunday Ticket: Fantasy Zone Channel

 Originally hosted by Kay Adams, and later by Dan Hellie, the Fantasy Zone Channel offered valuable insights, last-minute roster tips, live updates, top-scoring players on the day, and advice to fantasy players before and after kickoff.

 Short Cuts

-This two-channel duo recaps every NFL game in 30 minutes or less, including games not available on NFL Sunday Ticket because they were televised locally or blacked out.
+This two-channel duo recapped every NFL game in 30 minutes or less, including games not available on NFL Sunday Ticket because they were televised locally or blacked out.
 One channel shows AFC games while the other shows NFC games.
 These highlights are made available on Sunday nights and are shown continuously until Tuesday morning.
-As of 2012, it is only available on the NFL Sunday Ticket Max package.
+From 2012 to 2022, it was only available on the NFL Sunday Ticket Max package.

 Highlights on Demand

-DirecTV subscribers with interactive DVRs receive a three- to four-minute recap of every NFL Sunday Ticket game on demand with this feature, via channel 1005.
-As of 2012, it is only available on the new NFL Sunday Ticket Max package.
+DirecTV subscribers with interactive DVRs received a three- to four-minute recap of every NFL Sunday Ticket game on demand with this feature, via channel 1005.

 NFL.com Fantasy Football TV app

 Starting in 2011, the NFL.com Fantasy Football TV app allows NFL.com fantasy players with Internet-connected set-top boxes to view their NFL.com Fantasy Football teams and scores directly on their TV screen.